 Aliso Beach Park is a bit of a secret over the Laguna Main Beach Playground.
 On a winter evening when I first posted this beach, there were only a few couples on the beach.
 It felt like our own private playground.
-The berm (steep slope of sand) made for some really fun sand-sledding and sliding.
+The berm (steep slope of sand) to the ocean made for some really fun sand-sledding and sliding.
 San Clemente and Catalina Islands were visible in silhouette to the setting sun.
 Now the lagoon is being preserved and not running to the ocean and reflects the playground beautifully.
 Gorgeous!

 - Sunsets, beachfront, ocean view, and big natural sandbox called “the beach”

 - Chains holding swings are sealed in red rubber coating to prevent rust and protect hands from pinching

 - I love the sunset reflections in the freshwater lagoon area that they are restoring right off the playground area – please respect the berm (slice of sand) that separates the lagoon from the ocean and don’t let your children dig trenches to the ocean from this particular spot.
 My reasoning is so that we can help restore the local ecology here, but also because I don’t think I’d want my kids playing in the lagoon water.

 - Parking lot can be heavily damaged during high surf – use caution

 - Just use common sense when it comes to being near the ocean (no lifeguards in winter) – don’t really recommend kids swimming at this beach because of strong surf